Write a post. Hit publish. What’s next?

 There is no restriction on how many links you can add per post.
-But they should be natural and match to the context.
-Use anchor texts, long-tail keywords or related post links to invite readers’ attention and increase your page visits.
+But they should be natural and match the context.
+Use anchor texts, long-tail keywords, or related post links to invite readers’ attention and increase your page visits.

 12. External links

 Some mentions and complex terms need further clarification.
 Suppose, I mentioned blogger outreach campaigns in one of the blogging related posts.
 In such a situation I should either explain what it is or link to relevant posts.